apache/camel-website/content/blog/2024/12/camel49-whatsnew/index.md

 When showing _help_ (such as `camel get route --help`) then all the default values is now shown in the help text.

+We have continued improving and bug fixing Camel JBang.
+For example the `camel export` functionality can now handle more situations out of the box, and in case you have compilation errors and still want to export, you can use the `--ignore-loading-error`.

+When exporting to Spring Boot or Camel Main, then docker files are included, which makes it ready to build runnable container images easily.
+This was already supported for Quarkus.

+When running in dev mode (`camel run --dev *`) then any re-load errors is now also visible when using `camel get` command.
+This allows to see the error, such as if you use `camel get --watch` to show updating list of running Camel integrations.
+The error is of course always in the running integration log as well (which `camel log` can also show).

+The `camel version list` now also includes all the old releases going all the way back to Camel 1.0 from 2007.

 The `camel get properties` can now show property placeholder values with default vs actual value, such as when values are applied from ENV variables.
 This makes it possible to better track how a value was configured.